czchen/czchen.github.io/resume.md

 *   Improve regression test process so that it can reach 100% pass rate from 95% (approximately).
 *   Maintain testing tools.
 *   Integrate old test scripts into new automatic test framework (SCTM).
+    *   Automatic import test case from perl script to SCTM.

 #### Packer Solution Operation